 If you have full trust solutions that you really want to migrate, now is the time to transform them to a more modern customization approach.
 Whether you choose to rewrite the code entirely or deploy it in a different manner, transforming that code will allow you to keep using your most popular customizations.

 Your final task is to implement your existing SharePoint customizations in the new environment.
-It’s important to define where your customizations will be deployed and fully understand how they will interact with SharePoint Online.
+It’s important to define where your customizations will be deployed and fully understand how they will interact with SharePoint Online so you don’t have Office 365 migration issues.